reshmaanil144/Medicare-Part-D-Analysis/README.md

 - **Volume Metrics:** Prescription counts and patient populations
 - **Cost Data:** Total drug costs and per-prescription pricing

-The SQL queries used to inspect and perform quality checks can be found here [data_cleaning.sql](https://github.com/reshmaanil144/Medicare-Part-D-Analysis/blob/main/sql/data_cleaning.sql).
+The SQL queries used to inspect and perform quality checks can be found [here](https://github.com/reshmaanil144/Medicare-Part-D-Analysis/blob/main/sql/data_cleaning.sql).